One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Abstract

 \section{Abstract}

 {We construct a Chern-Simons gauge theory for dg Lie and L-infinity algebras on any one-dimensional manifold and quantize this theory using the Batalin-Vilkovisky formalism and Costello's renormalization techniques.
 Koszul duality and derived geometry allow us to encode topological quantum mechanics, a nonlinear sigma model of maps from a 1-manifold into a cotangent bundle $T^* X$, as such a Chern-Simons theory.
-Our main result is that the partition function of this theory is naturally identified with the $\hat{A}$ genus of $X$.
-From the perspective of derived geometry, our quantization construct a volume form on the derived loop space which can be identified with the $\hat{A}$ class. }
+Our main result is that the effective action of this theory is naturally identified with the $\hat{A}$ class of $X$.
+From the perspective of derived geometry, our quantization constructs a projective volume form on the derived loop space $\cL X$ that can be identified with the $\hat{A}$ class. }